magepages/mpdocs/docs/moneris/index.md

 ![](https://i.imgur.com/740IGON.png)

-  - At **Full Profile**, look at **My Testing Credentials**, click to **Request Testing Credentials** then a popup shown require you to fill in your Password and Country to verify your test account.
+  - At **Full Profile**, look at **My Testing Credentials**, click to **Request Testing Credentials** then a popup shown requires you to fill in your Password and Country to verify your test account.

 ![](https://i.imgur.com/L59DskV.png)

 ![](https://i.imgur.com/ROPSK5i.png)

   - At homepage, **Test Credentials** is on the right bar menu.
 Store ID is at the first line (represented by store icon).
 The second line is API Token (represented by a key icon).
-Admin need these two information to configure the module Moneris.
+Admin needs this two information to configure the module Moneris.

   ![](https://i.imgur.com/EBm20d1.png)